 To speak to a family law solicitor about wills and probate, or to make arrangements for your future with lasting powers of attorney, get in touch with us at Frances Lindsay & Co.
 We offer fixed-fees on many of our services, and help to take the weight off your shoulders when it comes to legal issues.
 Visit us at our Beaconsfield or Maidenhead offices, or book an appointment at our London meeting rooms.
 We cover the whole of the Thames Valley, including Beaconsfield, Gerrards Cross, Henley, Maidenhead, Marlow, and Windsor.

-executor, lasting powers of attorney, making a will, probate, wills and probate
+Tags: executor, lasting powers of attorney, making a will, probate, wills and probate